-4. Transactions of Non-Profit Organizations
+5. Transactions of Non-Profit Organizations

 As per Clause 3(BA) of PMLA Rules 2005 - Every reporting entity shall maintain the record of all transactions including, the record of all transactions involving receipts by non-profit organizations of value more than rupees ten lakh, or its equivalent in foreign currency.
 The NTR has to be furnished to FIU Director by the 15th day of the succeeding month.
-As per 'The Prevention of Money-laundering (Maintenance of Records) Rules, 2005 Clause 2-(1)- (ca) "non-profit organization" means any entity or organization that is registered as a trust or a society under the Societies Registration Act, 1860 (21 of 1860) or any similar State legislation or a company registered under section 25 of the Companies Act, 1956 (1 of 1956)].
+As per 'The Prevention of Money-laundering (Maintenance of Records) Amendment Rules, 2023 Clause 2-(1)- (cf) "non-profit organization" means any entity or organization constituted for religious or charitable purposes referred to in clause (15) of section 2 of the Income-tax Act, 1961 (43 of 1961), that is registered as a trust or a society under the Societies Registration Act, 1860 (21 of 1860) or any similar State legislation or a company registered under section 8 of the Companies Act, 2013 (18 of 2013)].

-5. Risk Management
+6. Risk Management